manojverma086/tweet-app-angular/README.md

 	- 3. Displaying all tweets with real content with link to user_mentions and hashtags.
 	- 4. Urls in tweet text also mapped to real urls.
 	- 5. Link to tweet also provided.
+	- 6. Localstorage persist filters like sorted and count of items per column.

 == Installation ==
 Initial setup guide